+There is an economic reality that shapes political and social systems world-wide - a reality that holds deep implications for America's military and its long-term effectiveness in the global theatre.
 Under every economic system operating today, most human beings suffer under a common defect of both capitalism and socialism, and their various permutations.
 Simply put: Most people own no share in the world's productive capacity.

 Lacking ownership of the means of production, they cannot produce enough to purchase the productions of others.
 As Jean-Baptiste Say pointed out nearly two centuries ago in a response to the Reverend Thomas Malthus:

 I have drawn a conclusion which appears to me evident, but the consequences of which appear to have alarmed you.
-I had said - As no one can purchase the produce of another except with his own produce, as the amount for which we can buy is equal to that which we can produce, the more we can produce the more we can purchase.
-From whence proceeds this other conclusion, which you refuse to admit - That if certain commodities do not sell, it is because others are not produced, and that it is the raising produce alone which opens a market for the sale of produce.3
+I had said - As no one can purchase the produce of another except with his own produce, as the amount for which we can buy is equal to that which we can produce, the more we can purchase.
+From whence proceeds this other conclusion, which you refuse to admit - That if certain commodities do not sell, it is because others are not produced, and that it is the raising produce alone which opens a market for the sale of produce.2

 Most people on the planet have no legitimate ownership claim to, and have insufficient means to purchase, what technology's phenomenal productive capacity can generate.
 On the other hand, the small minority of people who own and control most of the productive instruments of society end up producing more than they can humanly consume.
-As "Say's Law of Markets" explains: "The power to produce overwhelms the power to consume."4
+As "Say's Law of Markets" explains: "The power to produce overwhelms the power to consume."

 Rising levels of consumer credit mask this imbalance somewhat by creating a temporary burst of purchasing power within non-owners, but this rapidly increases the debt burden on individuals and households.
-Future disposable income is reduced to pay off consumer credit extended in the past, and more must then be borrowed to make up the increasing shortfall5 - like trying to get out of a hole by digging yourself in deeper.
+Future disposable income is reduced to pay off consumer credit extended in the past, and more must then be borrowed to make up the increasing shortfall4 - like trying to get out of a hole by digging yourself in deeper.

-Flawed paradigms lead to false dichotomies, leaving us to wonder, for example, "Can environmentalism be reconciled with economics?"6 Under today's systems, the only solution to a perceived failure of the "free market" appears to be for the State to apply its coercive powers of regulation and redistribution.
+Under today's systems, the only solution to a perceived failure of the "free market" appears to be for the State to apply its coercive powers of regulation and redistribution.
 This still, however, fails to address a fundamental problem:

 With productive power and purchasing power drastically out of balance, wealth must be redistributed to keep the economy going.
 Government performs this function, primarily through the graduated personal income tax and the corporate income tax.
-These are necessary devices, . . . but are not effective in accomplishing what should be their primary goal: preventing monopolistic concentrations of capital.7
+These are necessary devices, . . . but are not effective in accomplishing what should be their primary goal: preventing monopolistic concentrations of capital.5

-Further hampering our ability to untangle and resolve today's global problems is a common tendency to confuse principles with expedients - constructing solutions based on what the problem-solver judges to be politically acceptable given current circumstances.
+Further hampering our ability to untangle and resolve today's global problems is a common tendency to confuse principles with expedients - sometimes emergency measures necessary to save human lives or transitional measures for moving toward real structural change.

+This confusion can lead to constructing solutions based on what the problem-solver judges to be politically acceptable given current circumstances.
 By ignoring basic principles, many of today's policy- and decision-makers fail to cure the root causes, and are left to address long-term or systemic problems with stopgap measures and band-aids.
 Eventually expedients can create problems of their own.